OmriDan/NLP_final_project/README.md

 2. Follow the setup instructions in the `README.md` files located in each folder.

 ## Acknowledgments
-We thank the staff of the Workshop on Applying Large Language Models for Education for providing access to the dataset used in this project.
+We thank the staff of the Workshop on Applying Large Language Models to Education, Dr. Michal Kleinbort, Dr. Amir Rubinstein, Prof. Hanoch Levy, and Adi Haviv, for providing access to the Data Structures Exam dataset and for their guidance.
+And we would like to thank Maor Ivgy, lecturer for the Natural Language Processing course, for his support and direction throughout this project.